jessicarush/javascript-notes/document_object_model.md

 el.style.flexBasis
 el.tagName             // returns the tag name of an element
-el.title               // sets or returns the value of the title attribute
+el.title               // sets or returns the value of the title attribute el.selectedIndex       // returns or sets the index (selected option) in a select menu
 ```

 ## CSS Object Model